v-las/Git_SSH_Practice/README.md

 # Python Practice
 I started to learn a programming language Python.
-All projects I make I'll pull in this repo.
+All projects I'll make I'll pull in this repo.